-Listening to your employees is a powerful and disruptive thing to do, and it has the potential to transform the way you manage your organization.
+Employee involvement is a powerful and disruptive way to choose; it has the potential to transform the way your organization performs.

 Your employees crave feedback.